Learn How You Can Help Kids Prevent or Overcome Bullying

 Bullying can occur in neighborhoods, organizations, and the workplace, as well as via electronic devices and online.
 With the problem so widespread, it’s important to educate your family about the types of bullying and how to handle them.
 In recognition of the tenth anniversary of National Bullying Prevention Month, we’ve gathered some excellent resources you can use with your children.

-On this site, you can watch an interactive slide show and videos to learn how your student can safely be more than a bystander when encountering bullying situations.
-You can also view information from a student’s or parent’s viewpoint, find a helpful FAQ, and take a bullying prevention pledge.
+On this site, you can watch an interactive slide show and videos to learn how your student can safely be more than a bystander when encountering bullying in schools and online.
+You can also view information from a student’s or parent’s viewpoint, find a helpful FAQ section, and take a bullying prevention pledge.

 - Learn how to properly handle bullying and recognize the warning signs, and much more, using KnowBullying, a free app produced by the Substance Abuse and Mental Health Services Administration.